SAP-samples/automation-pilot-examples/grant-privileges/README.md

 ## Description

-We'll explore the capabilities of SAP Automation Pilot manage users and their permissions on subacount, organization and space level.
+As a continuation of the [Setup Cloud Foundry BTP Environment](../prepare-btp-environment/) example, we'll explore the capabilities of SAP Automation Pilot manage users and their permissions on subacount, organization and space level.

 This example provides two commands which utilize the **SAP Authorization and Trust Management Service (xsuaa-sapcp)** and **Cloud Foundry (cf-sapcp)** provides catalogs.